mvolkmann/blog/src/zig.md

 teaching the next generation of programmers to be competent, ethical, and to hold each other to high standards."

+The Zig core team is composed of around a dozen developers, many of which are paid by the foundation to work on Zig full-time.

 Originally the Zig compiler was implemented in C++.
 The 0.10.0 version of Zig changed to a self-hosted compiler which means it is implemented in Zig.